 - Children—Use and dose must be determined by your doctor.

 If you miss a dose of insulin degludec and liraglutide, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 If you miss a dose of insulin degludec and liraglutide for more than 3 days, call your doctor to talk about how to restart your treatment.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Store your new, unused medicine pen in the refrigerator, in the original carton, and protect it from light.
 Do not freeze.
 Do not use the medicine if it has been frozen.
 You may store the opened medicine pen in the refrigerator or at room temperature for 21 days.
 Throw away any unused medicine after 21 days.

 Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

 Never share insulin pens with others under any circumstances.
 It is not safe for one pen to be used for more than one person.
 Sharing needles or pens can result in transmission of hepatitis viruses, HIV, or other bloodborne illnesses.

 Your doctor will want to check your progress at regular visits, especially during the first few weeks you take insulin degludec and liraglutide.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.